Bella Donna (character): Fictional character biography

-Young street-thief Remy LeBeau met Bella Donna Boudreaux when they were only children, and the pair soon became friends.
-Unbeknownst to them both, they came from rival Guilds (those of Thieves Guild and Assassins Guild).
+Young street-thief Remy LeBeau met Bella Donna Boudreaux when they were children, and the pair soon became friends.
+Unbeknownst to them both, they came from rival Guilds (the Thieves Guild and Assassins Guild).
 As they grew up and the rivalry between the Guilds increased, their fathers arranged for a marriage between the two in the hopes that it would unite the Guilds.
 Immediately after the wedding, Bella Donna's brother Julien lashed out in jealousy and challenged Remy in a fight to the death.
 Remy won, killing Julien.
 As punishment, Remy was exiled from the New Orleans' Thieves Guild.

-A few years later, Bella Donna sought out Gambit to help fend off the Brood, who were attacking the Guilds.
-Having persuaded Gambit and the X-Men to come back to New Orleans, they battled the new enemy with the aid of Dan Ketch, the second Ghost Rider.
-Using her new psychic powers, Bella Donna followed Psylocke into the astral plane and expended her energy, before collapsing in Gambit's arms.
-Believing her dead, he told the Thieves Guild to take care of her, and went off for revenge against the Brood.
+A few years later, Bella Donna seeks out Gambit to help fend off the Brood, who are attacking the Guilds.
+Using her new psychic powers, Bella Donna follows Psylocke into the astral plane and expends her energy, before collapsing in Gambit's arms.
+Believing Bella Donna dead, Gambit tells the Thieves Guild to take care of her.

-As it happened, Bella Donna was not actually dead, but merely in a coma.
-Gambit risked his life to bring her Candra's Elixir of Life.
-In the meantime, although she was catatonic, Rogue accidentally touched her and she lost her memories.
-She woke up without any recollection of who she was, or who Remy was, and was taken away by her father.

-Bella Donna's memory slowly returned, and she felt as if her soul had been violated.
-Enraged and manipulated by Candra, she had Rogue's comatose old boyfriend Cody kidnapped.
-This led to Rogue trying to rescue Cody in Louisiana.
-Eventually, Cody loses his life in the fight between Rogue and Candra.
+Bella Donna survives, but is left comatose.
+Rogue accidentally touches Bella Donna, causing her to lose her memories.
+Bella Donna does not remember who she or Gambit are.
+Bella Donna's memory slowly returns, and she felt as if her soul had been violated.
+In revenge, she has Rogue's boyfriend Cody Robbins kidnapped.
+Cody is killed in the ensuing fight between Rogue and Candra.

-Gambit returned again to New Orleans, ignorant to the multiple hits put up against him in the meantime.
-Bella Donna herself had taken one of the contracts, though she had no intention of killing him.
-Instead, she arranged it so that she could meet with him and sort out the conflicting emotions she had about him.
-After he was elected Viceroy of the Unified Guilds of New Orleans he passed power on to her, and returned to the X-Men.
-She now rules in his absence, still in love with him.
+Gambit returns to New Orleans, ignorant to the multiple hits put up against him in the meantime.
+Bella Donna had taken one of the contracts, though she had no intention of killing him.
+Instead, she arranges it so that she could meet with him and sort out the conflicting emotions she had about him.
+After Gambit is elected viceroy of the Unified Guilds of New Orleans, he transfers his position to Bella Donna and returns to the X-Men.